Jamoverjelly/docker-rails-base/README.md

 The `Builder` stage installs Ruby gems and Node modules.
 It also includes Git, Node.js and some build tools - all we need to compile assets.

 - Based on [ruby:3.3.0-alpine](https://github.com/docker-library/ruby/blob/master/3.3/alpine3.19/Dockerfile)
-- Adds packages needed for installing gems and compiling assets: Git, Node.js, Yarn, PostgreSQL client and build tools
+- Adds packages needed for installing gems and compiling assets: Git, Node.js, Bun, PostgreSQL client and build tools
 - Adds some default Ruby gems (Rails 7.0 etc., see [Gemfile](./Builder/Gemfile))
 - Via ONBUILD triggers it installs missing gems and Node modules, then compiles the assets